 "Your human talent is your most important talent." - Carla Harris

-It did, however, allow the organization to shine a brighter light on a clear path to improvement.
+However, it allowed the organization to shine a brighter light on a clear path to improvement.

 The experience led to intensive work on coaching and developing the folks responsible for attracting, interviewing, and hiring their employees.